lindseylonne/paverave/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/lindseylonne/paverave/blob/master/LICENSE.md) file for details

 ## Acknowledgments

 * Heartfelt thanks to the amazing staff at [Hackbright Academy](https://hackbrightacademy.com/).
-I could not have done this without your dedication and support!
+I could not have done this without your tireless dedication and support!
-* Much love to my Hackbright Cohort mates; Ada Winter 2017.
+* Much love to my Hackbright cohort mates in Ada Winter 2017.
 Thank you for the friendship and inspiration!